Customer area

 But there are other acronyms worth knowing:

 SolidRules is PDM, PLM, CRM, PMS, and CPQ.
-It’s a lot - actually, a lot - but it is not an ERP.
-Instead, it covers everything where an ERP is not particularly strong!
+That’s a lot, actually quite a lot, but it is not an ERP.
+Rather, it complements ERP systems by covering what ERP systems are not designed to handle effectively.

 No.

-SolidRules is a broader system than a traditional PLM: it is a Company System that manages not only the product lifecycle, but also many other business processes.
+SolidRules is a broader system compared to a traditional PLM: it is a Company System that allows you to manage not only the product lifecycle, but also many other business processes.

 With SolidRules you can cover: